Kurw402MN/Whatd0name/README.md

 - 👋 Hi, I’m @Whatd0name
-- 👀 I’m interested in FNF Mod, Latin culture, Mongolian language, Arabic language.(especially in algerian arabic)
+- 👀 I’m interested in FNF Mod, Latin America culture, Mongolian language, Arabic language.(especially in algerian arabic)
-- 🌱 I’m currently learning 'How to make FNF Mod'!
+- 🌱 I’m currently learning 'How to make FNF Mod', 'How to make Program', 'How to make own website'!
 - 💞️ I’m looking to collaborate to @heartleth
-- 📫 How to reach me: my SNS
+- 📫 How to reach me: my SNS, my email address

 <!---
 Whatd0name/Whatd0name is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.